Dov Charney: Allegations of sexual harassment and assault

 Charney has been the subject of several sexual harassment lawsuits, at least five since the mid-2000s, including allegations of sexual harassment, sexual assault, racist remarks, and abusive behavior against numerous employees.
 He has been accused of sexually harassing employees as young as 17.
 Due to employees signing documents revoking legal claims against Charney or the company, many lawsuits were thrown out by the courts and had to go through internal arbitration at American Apparel.

 Charney denied the allegations, accusing lawyers in the lawsuits against American Apparel of extortion.
 Charney has said numerous times that he sees no problem with sexually pursuing his employees.

 In 2004, Claudine Ko of Jane magazine published an essay narrating that Charney began masturbating in front of her while she was interviewing him.
 The article's publication brought extensive press to Charney.
 In a follow-up to her first article, Ko wrote that her article had been misconstrued, stating that her encounter with Charney "was being used to feed a flawed cliche where men are evil and omnipotent while women are mute victims lacking free will."
 She further questioned the notion that she had been taken advantage of: "Who was really exploited?
 We both were—American Apparel got press, I got one hell of a story.
 And that's it."
-Ko did not ever claim Charney masturbating in front of her was consensual.
+Ko has never claimed Charney masturbating in front of her was non-consensual.

 Personal life

 Charney lives in Garbutt House, a mansion atop a hill in Silver Lake.
+In 2022, Charney filed for bankruptcy, having owed creditors tens of million of dollars.

+In the media

+Charney is the subject of Trainwreck: The Cult of American Apparel a 2025 American documentary film directed by Sally Rose Griffiths.
+It premiered on Netflix on July 1, 2025, as part of the Trainwreck series.